 Lebanon's Very Special Tribunal

 Since its inception in 2009, the Special Tribunal for Lebanon (STL) in The Hague has divided Lebanon.
-Up until now far over half a billion USD has been spent and the meter is still running.
-In the past years the STL has made no arrests, it will probably never do so in the future and on top of that the nation it is supposed to bring justice to has completely lost interest.
+To date, more than half a billion USD has been spent, and the meter is still running.
+In recent years, the STL has made no arrests; it will probably never do so in the future, and, on top of that, the nation to which it is supposed to bring justice has completely lost interest.
 Maybe it is time to call it a day?

 By Arthur Blok

-Let there be no misunderstanding: the STL was created with the best intentions.
-From day one it was surrounded with high expectations, but it never really delivered.
-What it did clearly illustrate is how slow, complex and ineffective international justice can be.
+There is no misunderstanding: the STL was created with the best intentions.
+From day one, it was surrounded by high expectations, but it never really delivered.
+It clearly illustrates how slow, complex, and ineffective international justice can be.

 UNIIC & the STL

-The investigation and later the establishment of the STL that were supposed to bring justice and accountability did the exact opposite.
+The investigation and, later, the establishment of the STL, which were intended to bring justice and accountability, did the exact opposite.
 It became one of the most divisive matters in contemporary Lebanese history.

 Absentia trial

-As a result the men are being tried before the court in absentia: a unicum in international law, and food for thought for both STL-critics’ and supporters.
-More than seven years after the indictment was filed the verdict is still pending.
-Many - including STL experts - have lost track what is happening in The Hague.
-Is the case really that complicated that is must take that long and cost so much?
+As a result, the men are being tried in absentia before the court: a unicum in international law and a point of reflection for both STL critics and supporters.
+More than seven years after the indictment was filed, the verdict is still pending.
+Many, including STL experts, have lost track of what is happening in The Hague.
+Is the case really that complicated that it must take that long and cost so much?

-News from the tribunal have disappeared from the frontpages of the countries’ leading newspapers and news sites.
-Most national TV stations don’t even bother anymore sending a reporter to The Hague and stopped covering news about the tribunal a while ago.
-Hariri’s Future TV and newspaper being the only exceptions that proves the rule.
+News from the tribunal has disappeared from the frontpages of the countries’ leading newspapers and news sites.
+Most national TV stations no longer send reporters to The Hague and have stopped covering news about the tribunal.
+Hariri’s Future TV and newspaper are the only exceptions that prove the rule.

-Having said that, seen the current regional challenges and power balance most Lebanese politicians and opinion leaders obviously have other worries on their mind.
-Almost 15 years later they - and the people they are expected to represent - moved on.
-Which is of course the easiest thing to do.
-It is not only that everyone seems to have lost interest, but it also looks like many rather have no verdict at all.
-Whether it be in absentia or not.
+That said, given the current regional challenges and power balance, most Lebanese politicians and opinion leaders obviously have other concerns on their minds.
+Almost 15 years later, they - and the people they are expected to represent - moved on.
+Which is, of course, the easiest thing to do.
+It is not only that everyone seems to have lost interest, but it also appears that many would rather have no verdict at all, whether it be in absentia or not.

-It is inevitable that Saad Hariri - who was recently designated to serve a third term as prime minister - will have to deal with both entities in his role as the prime minister of Lebanon.
+It is inevitable that Saad Hariri, who was recently designated to serve a third term as prime minister, will have to engage with both entities in his capacity as Lebanon's prime minister.
 Forgive and forget seems to be his motto.
-In practice: in his blind urge to stay in power he already did a long time ago, and it looks like he does not care anymore who killed his father.
+In practice: in his blind urge to stay in power, he already did a long time ago, and it looks like he does not care anymore who killed his father.

 Money well spent?

-What about the price tag of far over half a billion USD that was spend by the UNIIIC and the STL of which the Lebanese state picks up half?
-With an annual budget of more than 50 million USD the end is not yet in sight.
+What about the price tag of more than half a billion USD spent by the UNIIIC and the STL, of which the Lebanese state bears half?
+With an annual budget exceeding USD 50 million, the end is not yet in sight.
 Is it money well spent, or would it have been better to invest it in Lebanese state institutions in the past 15 years?

-In contrast, the annual budget of the Lebanese Justice ministry grew in the past decennium to about 80 million USD.
-For the sake of the nation maybe it would have been better to invest the complete STL budget in the Lebanese judiciary or in other money lacking state institutions instead.
+In contrast, the annual budget of the Lebanese Ministry of Justice increased over the past decade to approximately USD 80 million.
+For the sake of the nation, it may have been better to allocate the entire STL budget to the Lebanese judiciary or to other underfunded state institutions.

-Soon the investigation and ongoing trial will celebrate its third lustrum.
-For many the developments at the STL are taking place further and further to the background.
-Because of the STL the term ‘justice’ got a whole new meaning in Lebanon.
+Soon, the investigation and ongoing trial will celebrate its third lustrum.
+For many, developments at the STL are increasingly taking place in the background.
+Because of the STL, the term ‘justice’ got a whole new meaning in Lebanon.
 While the end of this very special tribunal is not even in sight, the meter keeps on running.
-It does not look this is going to change anytime soon.
+It does not look like this is going to change anytime soon.

 Arthur Blok